-We strive to provide taxpayers and tax professionals with the information they need to file state tax returns completely, accurately, and timely.
+We strive to provide taxpayers, tax professionals, and external stakeholders with the information they need to file state tax returns completely, accurately, and timely.
 The department continues to focus on education and outreach efforts, creating useful tools and resources, and improving services.

-Education and Outreach plays an important role in communicating information to taxpayers, tax professionals, and external stakeholders.
 FTB uses mainstream, trade, and social media to communicate important information to taxpayers and tax professionals.
 We post information on social media platforms, create video clips and webinars, and provide public service announcements to educate taxpayers.
-We always look for ways to improve our website, such as adding self-service options for taxpayers and ensuring the information they need is available.
+We constantly look for ways to improve our website, such as by adding self-service options for taxpayers and by ensuring the information they need is available.

-Amid the widening COVID-19 pandemic this spring, FTB launched an enterprise-wide effort to quickly communicate our assistance to taxpayers, including filing and payment extensions.
-We spread the word about the various forms of taxpayer relief and the extended deadlines through new informational pages on our website, press releases, social media, and news interviews.
+Amid the ongoing COVID-19 pandemic, FTB this year continued its enterprise-wide effort to quickly communicate information about new, pandemic-related tax laws and our assistance to taxpayers, including filing and payment extensions.
+We spread the word about the various forms of taxpayer relief and extended deadlines through new informational pages on our website, press releases, social media, and news interviews.

 New ftb.ca.gov Webpages and Updates

-This year, we created new informational webpages and provided many ftb.ca.gov updates – sometimes multiple times a day – for our customers regarding tax topics related to COVID-19 and other major initiatives.
-As a result, traffic on our website has surged this year.
+This year, we created new informational webpages and provided many ftb.ca.gov updates — sometimes multiple times a day – for our customers regarding tax topics related to COVID-19, changes to state and federal tax laws, two rounds of California’s Golden State Stimulus (GSS), and other major initiatives.
+As a result, traffic on our website surged this year.

 - An FTB website-wide alert banner with links to COVID-19 information.

-We developed a California Earned Income Tax Credit, or CalEITC, calculator on the FTB website.
-The EITC calculator provides an estimate of how much money lower-income taxpayers who work might qualify for if they file a tax return and apply for the recently expanded CalEITC, the state’s new and related Young Child Tax Credit, and the federal Earned Income Tax Credit.
-The EITC calculator went live in June 2020.
+We refined and updated our Earned Income Tax Credit (EITC) calculator, introduced last year on the FTB website, by, among other things, adjusting the application to reflect a new law allowing taxpayers using an Individual Taxpayer Identification Number(ITIN) to qualify for CalEITC.
+The EITC calculator provides an estimate of how much money lower-income taxpayers who work might qualify for if they file a tax return and apply for CalEITC, the state’s related Young Child Tax Credit (YCTC), and the federal EITC.

 Website Visits Spike